MicrosoftDocs/power-platform/power-platform/admin/preview-october-2019-updates.md

 By activating the 2019 release wave 2 updates opt-in, you will get updates **to existing user experience only**.
 The exact list of features which are updates to existing user experiences are listed [here](https://aka.ms/EarlyAccessFeatures).

-The Release Plan lists other features across Dynamics 365 – Sales, Service, Marketing and PowerApps (and platform).
-Features which are not updates to the existing user experience will not be part of the 2019 release wave 2 updates opt-in.
+The Release Plan lists other features across Dynamics 365 – Sales, Service, Marketing, and PowerApps (and platform).
+Features which are not updates to the existing user experience will not be part of the 2019 release wave 2 updates opt in.
 They can either be new functionalities or additions to maker and admin functionality.

 ## Check the status of the update and troubleshoot